-Do you worry that your child will suffer a side effect to the MMR vaccine?
-But the benefits of the vaccine far outweigh its mild reactions.
-Read on to make an informed decision.
+Many parents worry about the side effects their child may face after the MMR vaccine.
+However, the benefits of the vaccine far outweigh its mild reactions.
+Read on to find out why

-New parents Rajani and Sandeep are always up-to-date with their son’s immunisation.
-However, when the little one developed severe side-effects after a MMR (measles, mumps and rubella) vaccination, the parents were anxious.
+New parents Rajani and Sandeep are always up-to-date with their son's immunization.
+However, when the little one developed severe side-effects after an MMR (measles, mumps and rubella) vaccination, the parents were anxious.
 The couple expressed their apprehension about getting a repeat dose for their child to the family doctor, who assured them about the vaccine's safety.

 Many new parents may have the same concerns as Rajani and Sandeep.
 After all, some children develop severe side effects to the MMR vaccine.
 Don't worry.
 Here is what you need to know about this important vaccination and its side effects.